-Some professionals use the terms "functional analysis" and "functional behavioral assessment."
-For the purpose of these guidelines, these mean the same as "functional assessment."
+Some professionals use the terms "functional behavioral assessment."
+For the purpose of these guidelines, this means the same as "functional assessment."

 FUNCTIONAL ASSESSMENT (FA)

 The format for the written FA is flexible regarding where the information listed below is entered, especially if a different organization leads to a more concise and understandable rationale.
 However, all FAs must contain these four major sections with these headings: